 To reduce your risk of spraining an ankle – or of re-injuring an old ankle sprain – an ankle brace can be worn while running.

-Also, if you have sprained your ankle before, it’s recommended to wear an ankle brace while running.
+If you have sprained your ankle before, it’s recommended to wear an ankle brace while running.
 This helps to prevent re-injuring your ankle.
 A previously sprained ankle is at much greater risk for re-injury.

 But which ankle brace should you buy?
 Which ones are most suitable for running?